-Each object is represented by a set of attribute-value pairs.
-The meaning of the attributes (also referred to as variables or features) is application dependent and includes datasets like those arising from various measurements (e.g., gene expression data), or from various clinical sources (e.g., drug-response, disease states, etc.).
+Multidimensional Vectors: Each object is represented by a set of attribute-value pairs.
+The meaning of the attributes (also referred to as variables or features) is application dependent and includes datasets like those arising from various measurements (e.g., gene expression data), or from various clinical sources (e.g., drug response, disease states).
+Operator: SV Date: 6/05 Revision: 1st Pass

-Sequences

-Each object is represented as a sequence of symbols or events.
-The meaning of these symbols or events also depends on the underlying application and includes objects such as DNA and protein sequences, sequences of secondary structure elements, temporal measurements of various quantities such as gene expressions, and historical observations of disease states.
+Sequences: Each object is represented as a sequence of symbols or events.
+The meaning of these symbols or events also depends on the underlying application and includes objects, such as DNA and protein sequences, sequences of secondary structure elements, temporal measurements of various quantities, such as gene expressions, and historical observations of disease states.

-Structures

-Each object is represented as a two- or three-dimensional structure.
-The primary examples of such datasets include the spatial distribution of various quantities of interest within various cells, and the 3D geometry of chemical molecules such as enzymes and proteins.
+Structures: Each object is represented as a two- or three-dimensional structure.
+The primary examples of such datasets include the spatial distribution of various quantities of interest within various cells, and the three-dimensional geometry of chemical molecules such as enzymes and proteins.